Azure/Microsoft-Defender-for-Cloud/Powershell scripts/Storage Price Estimation Script/README.md

 This script will get estimated metrics on Azure Storage V2 Accounts to help estimate costs for Defender for Storage and Defender for Storage Malware Scanning
 - The metrics used in this script is based on the last 30 days
-- The price caculations are based on list price
+- The price calculations are based on list price
 - The script will output the totals and export the data to a csv file

 #### Examples